Federation: Confederation

 A confederation, in modern political terms, is usually limited to a permanent union of sovereign states for common action in relation to other states.
 The closest entity in the world to a confederation at this time is the European Union.
 While the word confederation was officially used when the Canadian federal system was established in 1867, the term refers only to the process and not the resulting state since Canadian provinces are not sovereign and do not claim to be.
 In the case of Switzerland, while the country is still known officially as the Swiss Confederation, this is now a misnomer since the Swiss cantons lost their sovereign status in 1848.

 In Belgium, however, the opposite movement is underway.
 Belgium was founded as a centralized state, after the French model, but has gradually been reformed into a federal state by consecutive constitutional reforms since the 1970s.
 Moreover, although nominally called a federal state, the country's structure already has a number of confederational traits.
 At present, there is a growing movement to transform the existing federal state into a looser confederation with two or three constitutive states and/or two special regions.

 A confederation is most likely to feature three differences when contrasted with a federation: (1) No real direct powers: many confederal decisions are externalized by member-state legislation; (2) Decisions on day-to-day-matters are not taken by simple majority but by special majorities or even by consensus or unanimity (veto for every member); (3) Changes of the constitution, usually a treaty, require unanimity.

 Over time these terms acquired distinct connotations leading to the present difference in definition.
 An example of this is the United States under the Articles of Confederation.
 The Articles established a national government under what today would be defined as a federal system (albeit with a comparatively weaker federal government).
-However, Canadians, designed with a stronger central government than the U.S. in the wake of the Civil War of the latter, use the term "Confederation" to refer to the formation or joining, not the structure, of Canada.
+However, Canadians, designed with a stronger central government than the US in the wake of the Civil War of the latter, use the term "Confederation" to refer to the formation or joining, not the structure, of Canada.
 Legal reforms, court rulings, and political compromises have decentralized Canada in practice since its formation in 1867.